open-policy-agent/opa/docs/docs/kafka-authorization.md

 Once you see the 10 messages produced by the first part of this step, exit the console consumer (^C).

-Lastly, run `kafka-console-producer` to simulate a service that should **not** have access to _high fanout_ topics.
+Lastly, run `kafka-console-producer` to simulate a service that should **not** have access to _high fan-out_ topics.

 ```bash
 docker run -v $(pwd)/cert/client:/tmp/client --rm --network opa-kafka-tutorial_default \